SAP-samples/teched2022-AP260/exercises/ex3/README.md

 });
 ```

+The test will fail because we expect a different image for a redeemed ticket.

-For this feature, we need to change the tokenURI method.
-It is already available in the `TicketToken.sol` contract and needs to be changed to this implementation:
+For this feature, we need to adjust the tokenURI method.
+This method is already available in the `TicketToken.sol` contract and needs to be **replaced** by this implementation:

 ```solidity
 function tokenURI(uint256 tokenId)